-If the dipstick is transiently abnormal due to non-urinary bleeding (eg, uterine or vaginal bleeding or spotting) or infection, document this issue in the participant's source documentation.
-For infection, provide appropriate treatment and/or referral.
-If the dipstick was performed for screening then repeat the dipstick following resolution and, if within the eligibility limits specified in the protocol, the participant may be enrolled.
-See SSP for further detail.
+If the dipstick performed for screening is transiently abnormal with an exclusionary result (eg, 2+ proteinuria), then repeat the dipstick and, if within the eligibility limits specified in the protocol, the participant may be enrolled (see SSP for further detail).

 A follow-up urine test should be deferred if a participant is experiencing non-urinary bleeding (eg, menstruation), but should be performed as soon as possible.
 If a follow-up dipstick is abnormal due to non-urinary bleeding (eg, a participant's menstrual period), document in the comment section of the CRF and repeat the dipstick once the participant is no longer experiencing non-urinary bleeding.
 In this case, a urine microscopy is not required (see SSP for further detail).
+If a follow-up dipstick is abnormal due to infection, document this issue in the participant's source documentation and provide appropriate treatment and/or referral.